Choosing a special school

 • your local authority agrees to fund the place

-Keep communication open and be clear about why you want a SEN school.
-Show how your preferred SEN school or schools can meet your child's needs.
+Keep communication open and be clear about why you want a special school.
+Show how your preferred school or schools can meet your child's needs.
 Use any assessment reports, emails or letters to support your request.

 Talk to professionals involved with your child

-Ask the school and professionals if they think that a SEN school will meet your child's needs.
+Ask the school and professionals if they think that a special school will meet your child's needs.
 This could be the SENCO, an occupational therapist (OT) or other professionals supporting your child.
-They may also help you find the right school.
+They may also help you find the right school for your child.

 Read through EHCP reports